Gayle-Thompson-Igwebike/Gayle-Thompson-Igwebike/README.md

-<h1 align="center">I am Gayle.
+<h3 align="center">I am Gayle.
 Welcome to my Github page</h1>

-<h3 align="center">I am a 'Full Stack' Software Engineer with a strong work ethic.
+<p align="center">I am a 'Full Stack' Software Engineer with a strong work ethic.
 I have expertise in using JavaScript for both front-end and back-end development.
 I am also versed in Product Management, using my knowledge and skills to create and map a products life cycle.
-As law degree holder, I am a fast and independent learner, able to apply critical thinking skills to my technical and product abilities.</h3>
+As law degree holder, I am a fast and independent learner, able to apply critical thinking skills to my technical and product abilities.</p>

 <h3 align="center">Connect with me via: </h3>
 <p align="center">✉️ email: gaylengozi@gmail.com</p>